Ianclima/react-portfolio/README.md

-Personal portfolio made using react, sass and typescript
+Personal portfolio made using react